binaryage/restatic-web/index.md

 #### Why I should use Restatic
 Because it's fast way to fill your page with data from Google documents spreadsheet and its right way how to organize your page content. <br>
 Are you creating webs for clients?
-So use Restatic as CMS and provide to your clients envronment which they know and are used to work with.
+So use Google Documents as CMS and provide to your clients envronment which they know and are used to work with.

 #### How I can parse a content to my static site?